vStone/dmarc-report-converter/README.md

   bootsrap assets.

 * **html** output file is a HTML, generated from builtin template htmlTmpl (consts.go ).
-  This format uses self-hosted bootsrap and javascript assets, so you need to configure your web server and *output -> assets_path* option.
+  This format uses self-hosted bootstrap and javascript assets, so you need to configure your web server and *output -> assets_path* option.

 * **txt** output file is the plain text, generated from builtin template txtTmpl (consts.go).